aurghya-0/course-materials/Converted_C_guidelines/29.typ

 - Periodically recap the key points to reinforce understanding.
 - Encourage students to always start from simple functions and progressively combine them.

-This guideline ensures a structured and scaffolded approach to teaching these foundational concepts, designed to maximize clarity, student participation, and retention.
-If you need, I can also provide detailed sample code for any examples or practice questions.